 Arizona Statute of Limitations for Car Accidents

-However, the right to pursue compensation after a car accident is restricted by the Arizona statute of limitations.
-Here is what the legal team at Hutzler Law believes you should know about the deadline for filing a car accident injury or wrongful death claim.
+However, the Arizona statute of limitations restricts the right to pursue compensation after a car accident.
+Here is what the Phoenix personal injury legal team at Hutzler Law believes you should know about the deadline for filing a car accident injury or wrongful death claim.

-What is a Statute of Limitation for Car Accidents?
+What is a Statute of Limitation for Phoenix Car Accidents?

 If you wait to file a lawsuit outside of the limitation period, your claim will be time-barred.
 The defendant of your complaint will likely file a motion to dismiss your claim, and the court will grant it.
 This means that waiting too long to file your claim could prevent you from recovering compensation for your losses.